-Finally, the delay on the access network (between the UE and the NG-RAN) can be added to the results in step 13 to get the total delays in the 5G system.
+Step 14: The delay on the access network (between the UE and the NG-RAN) can be added to the results in step 13 to get the total delays in the 5G system, i.e. UL, DL or RT latency.

+Finally, the UPF reports the QoS monitoring results to SMF and SMF further reports to PCF.
+The PCF then exposes the QoS monitoring results to the AF directly or via NEF as requested and the AF eventually obtains the UL/DL or average delay within the 5G System.

 Piggybacking timestamps rather than the timestamp message or timestamp reply message to an RTP data packet may reduce the communication overhead.
-For example, the Timestamp message or Timestamp Reply message are of the following format (RFC792):
+For example, the Timestamp message or Timestamp Reply message are of the following format (RFC792 [12]) as shown in Figure 6.2.3-4.